MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ### Period grand total journal

-Period grand total journals summarize sales totals per store and fiscal period (for example, per month).
-In addition, an annual journal summarizes sales totals per store and fiscal year.
+Period grand total journals summarize sales totals per store and fiscal period (for example, per month) and should be used as part of the fiscal period closing procedure.
+In addition, an annual journal summarizes sales totals per store and fiscal year and should be used as part of the year closing procedure.

+Before creating a period grand total journal, you must make sure that retail sales data for the store and the fiscal period is uploaded to Commerce HQ and processed in retail statements.

-Period grand total journals are maintained on the **Period grand total journal** page.
-To create a new journal, you must specify a store.
+Period grand total journals are maintained on the **Period grand total journal** page:

+1. To create a new journal, you must specify a store.
 If previous journals exist for the store, the next fiscal period after the last closed journal for the store is automatically used as the new journal period.
 If previous journals do not exist, you can specify the end date of the journal.
 In this case, the fiscal period that includes the specified date is used as the journal period.

-The journal can then be calculated.
+1. The journal can then be calculated.
 Shifts that were closed during the journal period are selected, and totals are calculated for those shifts.
-You can view the journal's tax totals per sales tax code.
-You can also view the shifts that are included in the journal.
+You can view the journal's tax totals per sales tax code and the shifts that are included in the journal.
+You can also use **Functions > Clear journal** to clear the calculation results and return the journal back to the **New** status.

-After the journal is calculated, it can be closed.
+1. After the journal is calculated, it can be closed.
 A closed journal can't be modified, and another journal can't be created for a previous fiscal period, the same period, or an intersecting period.
 However, the last closed journal for a store can be canceled.
 In that case, another journal can be created for the same store and fiscal period.

 A closed journal is digitally signed.
 The data that is signed for a closed journal is a text string that consists of the following data fields: